Dany511/Dany5_portfolio/README.md

 # Dany5_portfolio
 Machine Learning and Data Science Portfolio
 # Project 1: California Housing Price Prediction
-  In this project i have created a Machine Learning model which predicts the housing prices of california.This is a project from my PG-AI Data science with Python course.
+  In this project, I have created a Machine Learning model which predicts the housing prices of california.This is a project from my PG-AI Data science with Python course.
   I performed Data Preprocessing which includes Importing all the crucial libraries,Importing the dataset, Missing values imputation, Encoding the categorical data.
   Performed Data Splitting 80% of the total data as Training Dataset and 20% of the total data as Testing dataset.Performed Data Standardization using StandardScaler
   Performed Model Training and Model Testing using LinearRegression.Used MSE as metrics to evaluate the model.